fabien-marty/github-next-semantic-version/README.md

 $ github-create-next-semantic-release --help

 NAME:
-   github-next-semantic-version - Compute the next semantic version with merged PRs and corresponding labels
+   github-create-next-semantic-release - Create the next semantice release on GitHub (depending on the PRs merged since the last release)

 USAGE:
-   github-next-semantic-version [global options] command [command options] LOCAL_GIT_REPO_PATH
+   github-create-next-semantic-release [global options] command [command options] LOCAL_GIT_REPO_PATH

 COMMANDS:
    help, h  Shows a list of commands or help for one command